 What should I bring to Riverine Reunion?

-Riverine Reunion traditionally takes place the first weekend of each new year, which also tends to be one of the coldest weekends of the year in Florida.
+Riverine Reunion traditionally takes place in the winter of each new year, which can also be chilly for Florida.
 Temperatures have ranged from the teens to the 80's in the past.
 We suggest you pack: